qyurila/inventorysorter/README.md

 ## Features

+- **Inventory Sorting**, with the middle click or custom hotkey
 - ~~Scroll wheel~~ (removed, sorry)

-- Inventory Sorting, with the middle click or custom hotkey
+### Changes and Bug Fixes

+- The 1.18.2 version now works with the mods that have increased slot stack size
+  - notably **Sophisticated Backpacks/Storages**
+  - 1.19.2 and 1.20.1 versions already worked with it
+- Made a failsafe to **prevent items from being deleted** in some cases
+  - notably on Curios slots
+- Some redundant features/codes that don't work properly or cause issues in some cases were removed
+  - notably Scroll Wheel

+> TODO: Make PRs for the original repo, after enough testing

 ### Configure the Sort Order